 1. Check to ensure the firmware of your router is up to date.

-2. Confirm you are connected to a Dynamic IP address on a WAN Network.
+2. Confirm you are connected to a Dynamic IP address (DCHP connection enabled).

 3. Check the 2.4GHz Channel:

 - Set the 2.4GHz band to channel 11 (not automatic, if possible)

 4. Check the 2.4GHz Wi-Fi Settings